evan-ite/philosophers/README.md

 ## Philosophers 42 Project

 In this project, we are simulating a scenario where philosophers sit around a round table, alternately eating, thinking, or sleeping.
 The simulation continues until a philosopher dies of starvation.
-The project explores the use of threads and mutexes.
+The project explores the use of threads, mutexes, child processes and semaphores.

 ---